-Social expectations around masculinity are often overlooked (or oversimplified).
+The findings and recommendations outlined in this policy brief, based on two research reports, show that social expectations around masculinity are often overlooked (or oversimplified).
 Masculinities, that is, the social expectations of men to act or behave in certain ways because they are men, can be drivers of conflict or violence.
 However, limiting work on this to ‘men-engage’-type approaches focusing mainly on mobilising men to prevent sexual and gender-based violence (SGBV) can mean overlooking how social expectations of masculinities can also lead to increased vulnerability for men and boys, especially related to violence.
 To date, this has often not been recognised or addressed by peacebuilding programming.

 Importantly, examining masculinities should not detract from seeking to understand and respond to women’s needs – they are complementary and a comprehensive approach to gender should take both into account.